bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Some of our congregations have been blessed with experiencing various traditional Aboriginal practices when Aboriginal elders, Aboriginal members of our church and Indigenous people visited our congregations as guests, and graciously shared some of these practices and the traditions that give rise to them.

 These practices are received as gifts and serve to enrich our congregations.
-Ceremonies and traditions such as smudging, the circle/medicine wheel, drum songs

-Appendix 4 • 383

-384 • Truth & Reconciliation Commission

-and drumming, and Indigenous wisdom teachings have been some of the practices our church has experienced as gifts from Aboriginal brothers and sisters.
+Ceremonies and traditions such as smudging, the circle/medicine wheel, drum songs and drumming, and Indigenous wisdom teachings have been some of the practices our church has experienced as gifts from Aboriginal brothers and sisters.
 We acknowledge and respect both Aboriginal members of The Presbyterian Church in Canada who wish to bring traditional practices into their congregations and those Aboriginal members who are not comfortable or willing to do so.
 The church must be a community where all are valued and respected.

 It is not for The Presbyterian Church in Canada to validate or invalidate Aboriginal spiritualities and practices.
 Our church, however, is deeply respectful of these traditions.
 We acknowledge them as important spiritual practices through which Aboriginal peoples experience the presence of the creator God.
 In this spirit The Presbyterian Church in Canada is committed to walking with Aboriginal people in seeking shared truth that will lead to restoring right relations.

-Statements from Roman Catholic orders of men and women religious who worked in residential schools
+#### Statements from Roman Catholic orders of men and women religious who worked in residential schools

-An Apology to the First Nations of Canada by the Oblate Conference of Canada
+##### An Apology to the First Nations of Canada by the Oblate Conference of Canada

-Reverend Doug Crosby, Oblates of Mary Immaculate, President of the Oblate Conference of Canada on behalf of the 1200 Missionary Oblates of Mary Immaculate living and ministering in Canada, July 24, 1991.
+[subtitle]Reverend Doug Crosby, Oblates of Mary Immaculate, President of the Oblate Conference of Canada on behalf of the 1200 Missionary Oblates of Mary Immaculate living and ministering in Canada, July 24, 1991.

 The Missionary Oblates of Mary Immaculate in Canada wish, after one hundred and fifty years of being with and ministering to the Native people of Canada, to offer an apology for certain aspects of that presence and ministry.